Tarek-Ma/Analyzing-a-pcap-file-with-Wireshark/README.md

 🔗 [Link of the exercise in Malware-traffic-analysis](https://www.malware-traffic-analysis.net/2025/01/22/index.html)

-*Note : This capture is from a lab environment*
+*Note : This capture is from a lab environment*.

 ## Introduction